studentkittens/misc/workshop2015/flask/presentation.rst

 .. note::
-    * In Ruby on Rails or Django has it all included
+    * Django has a lot of stuff included
+    * Large Frameworks like Django are often overkill for small projekts
     * Flask just provides a simple core

-    * But thats a strength of Flask
-    * By using Flask the user has almost the full control of what is going on
+    * Its up to the user what should be included
+      + One Drop at a time philosophy -> Install just what you need
     * Extensible by using extensions and plugins
-    * Large Frameworks like Django are often overkill for small projekts
-    * One Drop at a time -> Install just what you need

 ----